-We confirm, to the best of our knowledge and belief, the following representations made to you during your audits.
+We confirm, to the best of our knowledge and belief, the following representations made to you during your audit.

 - 1. The basic financial statements referred to above are fairly presented in conformity with GAAP.
 In addition: - a.
-Deposits are properly classified in the category of custodial credit risk. - b.
-Required supplementary information is measured and presented within prescribed guidelines. - c.
-Applicable laws and regulations are followed in adopting, approving, and amending budgets. - d.
+The financial statements include, where applicable, all component units as well as joint ventures with an equity interest, and properly disclose, where applicable, all other joint ventures and other related organizations. - b.
+Interfund, internal, and intra-government activity and balances have been appropriately classified and reported. - c.
+Deposits are properly classified in the category of custodial credit risk. - d.
+Required supplementary information is measured and presented within prescribed guidelines. - e.
+Applicable laws and regulations are followed in adopting, approving, and amending budgets. - f.
 Fund balance restrictions, commitments, and assignments are properly classified and, if applicable, approved. - 2.
 The CLTC has provided to you all relevant information and access as agreed in the terms of the audit engagement letter. - 3.
 The CLTC has provided you: - a.
-Minutes of the meetings of the Board of Commissioners or summaries of actions of recent meetings for which minutes have not yet been prepared. - b.
-Summaries of actions of legislation passed by the Government of Guam's legislative body as pertaining to the CLTC. - c.
+Minutes of the meetings of Board of Commissioners or summaries of actions of recent meetings for which minutes have not yet been prepared. - b.
 Financial records and related data for all financial transactions of the CLTC and for all funds administered by the CLTC.
 The records, books, and accounts, as provided to you, record the financial and fiscal operations of all funds administered by the CLTC and provide the audit trail to be used in a review of accountability.
-Information presented in financial reports is supported by the books and records from which the financial statements have been prepared. - d.
-Contracts and grant agreements (including amendments, if any) and any other correspondence that has taken place with federal agencies.

-4. There has been no:

-- a.
-Action taken by CLTC management that contravenes the provisions of federal laws and local laws and regulations, or of contracts and grants applicable to the CLTC. - b.
-Communication from other regulatory agencies concerning noncompliance with or deficiencies in financial reporting practices or other matters that could have a material effect on the financial statements. - 5.
-We believe the effects of any uncorrected financial statement misstatements aggregated by you during the current audit engagement and pertaining to the latest period presented are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
-A summary of such uncorrected misstatements has been attached as Appendix A.
+Information presented in financial reports is supported by the books and records from which the financial statements have been prepared. - c.
+Contracts and grant agreements (including amendments, if any) and any other correspondence that has taken place with federal agencies. - 4.
+There has been no: - a.
+Action taken by CLTC management that contravenes the provisions of federal laws and Guam laws and regulations, or of contracts and grants applicable to the CLTC. - b.
+Communication from other regulatory agencies concerning noncompliance with or deficiencies in financial reporting practices or other matters that could have a material effect on the financial statements.